pushfoo/eightdad/README.md

 #### But [Octo](https://github.com/JohnEarnest/Octo) already exists!

 I know.
-I like it, and I've contributed to it and its C implementation.
+I like it, and I've contributed to both Octo and its more resource-effiicent C implementation, [c-octo](https://github.com/JohnEarnest/c-octo).
 Writing my own tools will help me more with the goals above.